 Strengthening movements led by women and girls, and non-binary, gender non-conforming, trans and intersex people for a gender just world

 Indigenous and rural women, sex workers, lesbian and bisexual women, women with disabilities and HIV.
 They are among the many women, girls, trans and intersex people who confront multiple layers of discrimination.
 The Count Me In! consortium supports movements led by women’s groups fighting for their rights.
+We focus on two areas: economic justice and eliminating gender-based violence.
 We use the following strategies to achieve our vision:

 MONEY